Sulpicia (satirist): Sulpiciae Conquestio

 A seventy-line hexameter poem on the expulsion from Rome of Greek philosophers by Domitian was for a long time attributed to Sulpicia.
 The poem was preserved in an anthology from the early fifth century.
 The only manuscript known to have survived antiquity, the Epigrammata Bobiensia, preserved at Bobbio Abbey in northern Italy, is now lost; the modern text of the poem derives from four copies of a transcript made of the manuscript in the late 15th century.
 The poem, known as the Sulpiciae Conquestio (Sulpicia's Complaint) was first printed in 1498, and its authorship remained unquestioned until the second half of the 19th century.
 In 1868, J. C. G. Boot argued that the poem was a 15th-century composition; in 1873 Emil Baehrens was the first to suggest it was a work of late antiquity.
 Modern scholars generally consider that the work was not by Sulpicia, and was composed in the fourth or fifth century AD.

 The only information about Sulpicia that the Conquestio adds to that transmitted by Martial is the mention of three metres that she wrote in: hendecasyllables, iambic trimeters, and scazons.
 (Note: The reference to iambic trimeters here, a detail not derivable from Martial, provides further support for the identification of the couplet quoted by the scholiast on Juvenal as an authentic fragment of Sulpicia.)
 It is unclear why the poem imitated Sulpicia, as she is otherwise only associated with love poetry, rather than the political satire of the Conquestio.
+Jane Stevenson suggests that this is evidence of Sulpicia having written more broadly than just love poetry.

 Reception

 Martial compares Sulpicia's poetry, along with her conduct, favourably to Sappho.
 Her poetry seems to have continued to be known and well thought of into the fifth century – she is mentioned alongside Plato, Cicero, Martial, and Juvenal by Ausonius and Sidonius Apollinaris.
 She is also mentioned by the mythographer Fulgentius, though it is unclear whether he had read her work or only knew of her through Ausonius.
 Sulpicia's poetry was well known enough for a scholiast on Juvenal to quote, and for the author of the Conquestio to adopt her identity.
 During this period, Sulpicia was apparently best known for the sexual nature of her poetry.

+Sulpicia continued to be remembered through the medieval period into the Renaissance due to the two epigrams by Martial which mention her.
+In the modern world, almost nothing is known of her: Josephine Balmer describes her as "among some stiff competition ... probably the most shadowy figure of all the classical women poets".
 As all but two lines of her poetry are now lost, it is impossible to judge her writing today.